glomatico/votify/README.md

 #### Notes
 * The .wvd file is not required if you plan on only downloading podcasts.
-* FFmpeg is not required if you plan on only downloading podcasts in Vorbis, but it's needed for AAC.
+* FFmpeg is not required if you plan on only downloading podcasts in Vorbis, but it's needed for downloading podcasts in AAC.

 ### Optional dependencies
 The following tools are optional but required for specific features.
 Add them to your system’s PATH or specify their paths using command-line arguments or the config file.